-The Advisory Board is the hub of our many volunteer activities.
-Since VIMS’ inception in the mid-’90s, we have had a steering committee of some sort.
+The Board of Directors is the hub of our many volunteer activities.
+Since Valley Insight’s inception in the mid-1990s, we have had a steering committee of some sort.
 In 2002 this group began meeting regularly.
-At the time of our incorporation as a not-for-profit organization in 2006, an official Advisory Board was defined.
-It has met monthly ever since.
-This core group continues to shape our direction, advise our teachers, help administer our classes and sits, and support VIMS’ retreats.
-Approximately thirty five sangha members have served on the Advisory Board.
+At the time of our incorporation as a not-for-profit organization in 2006, an official Board of Directors was established and has met monthly ever since.
+This core group continues to shape our direction, advise our teachers, help administer our classes and sits, and support Valley Insight retreats.
+Approximately thirty-five sangha members have served on the Board of Directors.
 We offer a deep bow of appreciation to these dedicated individuals.

 I first learned about insight meditation in an introductory course that Doreen taught 12 years ago at the Friends Meeting House in Hanover.
 The dharma and Valley Insight have been my spiritual home ever since.
 I was fortunate to work as a physical therapist at DHMC and the Norris Cotton Cancer Center for more than 20 years.
 After retiring in 2018, I completed a certification course in teaching English to non-native speakers.
 I previously served as the treasurer of Valley Insight for several years and returned to the board in 2020.
 It has been wonderful to welcome new sangha members and be a part of the growth of Valley Insight in the last several years.
 I’m very grateful for the Valley Insight teachers and spiritual friends who have inspired and supported me on this path.